Gathering detailed insights and metrics for @e11ty/eleventy-plugin-markdown

 The plugin provides a refined set of enhancements for both markdown and liquid.

-Grid access is made possible using fenced containers in markdown.
-The grid
+Grid access is made possible using 2 character fenced markers in markdown.
+Occurences of ::

-markers will result in encapsulate content being wrapped.
+and the suffixed words will be added as class names result in encapsulate content being wrapped.

 The resulting output of the above will generate the following markup.